Great Famine (Ireland): Emigration

-Of the more than 100,000 Irish that sailed to Canada in 1847, an estimated one out of five died from disease and malnutrition, including over 5,000 at Grosse Isle, Quebec, an island in the Saint Lawrence River used to quarantine ships near Quebec City.
+Of the more than 100,000 Irish who sailed to Canada in 1847, an estimated one in five died from disease and malnutrition, including over 5,000 at Grosse Isle, Quebec, an island in the Saint Lawrence River used to quarantine ships near Quebec City.
 Overcrowded, poorly maintained, and badly provisioned vessels known as coffin ships sailed from small, unregulated harbours in the West of Ireland in contravention of British safety requirements, and mortality rates were high.
 The 1851 census reported that more than half the inhabitants of Toronto were Irish, and, in 1847 alone, 38,000 Irish flooded a city with fewer than 20,000 citizens.
 Other Canadian cities such as Quebec City, Montreal, Ottawa, Kingston, Hamilton, and Saint John also received large numbers.
 By 1871, 55% of Saint John residents were Irish natives or children of Irish-born parents.
 Unlike the United States, Canada could not close its ports to Irish ships because it was part of the British Empire, so emigrants could obtain cheap passage in returning empty lumber holds.

 In America, most Irish became city-dwellers; with little money, many had to settle in the cities that the ships they came on landed in.
 By 1850, the Irish made up a quarter of the population in Boston, New York City, Philadelphia, and Baltimore.

 Irish population 1600–2010.
 Note the decrease beginning in 1845, which did not recover until the 21st century.

 The famine marked the beginning of the depopulation of Ireland in the 19th century.
 The population had increased by 13–14% in the first three decades of the 19th century; between 1831 and 1841, the population grew by 5%.
 Application of Thomas Malthus's idea of population expanding geometrically while resources increase arithmetically was popular during the famines of 1817 and 1822.
 By the 1830s, they were seen as overly simplistic, and Ireland's problems were seen "less as an excess of population than as a lack of capital investment".
-The population of Ireland was increasing no faster than that of England, which suffered no equivalent catastrophe.
+Ireland's population was growing no faster than that of England, which suffered no equivalent catastrophe.
 By 1854, between 1.5 and 2 million Irish left their country due to evictions, starvation, and harsh living conditions.